jnozzi/cocoadev.com/markdown/CompilingNonXCodeProjects.md

 The $PATH variable is responsible for defining the *location* to look for commands entered in the terminal.
 ----
-Gah, General/MultipleEditSyndrome.
+Gah, MultipleEditSyndrome.

 The dot means "current directory" in all Unix-based systems (afaik), just as two dots means "parent directory."
 So when you type in a command name, the terminal looks in the directories (as you said) for an executable.
 But for *any other executable,* you need to type in a path.     /bin/bash is a valid command (assuming, of course, that     bash lives in the     bin folder), as is     ./bash if you are in the same folder as the executable.
 In fact, any path can be considered a valid command (relative or absolute) provided that an executable lives at the location referenced.
 However, a name on its own will be looked for in each of the     $PATH directories.
 To look for commands in the current directory, just add a colon and a dot to the end of your "    PATH=" line (though as the above poster said, it's not necessarily a great idea for security).

-Sorry about the     /usr/local/bin thing...the anonymous poster above was right. --General/JediKnil
+Sorry about the     /usr/local/bin thing...the anonymous poster above was right. --JediKnil

 ----